jessemillar/deserted-island-devops-notes/mob-programming-from-home.md

 ## Abstract

-“Mob Programming” is a software development approach that goes beyond pairing to engaging your whole team and solving a problem together.
+"Mob Programming" is a software development approach that goes beyond pairing to engaging your whole team and solving a problem together.
 See how this method is being used to teach cloud migration to dev teams that have rarely touched ops before - while migrating real-world enterprise apps in the process.
 With the sudden pivot to working from home, learn the best practices that were discovered to keep your now-distributed island villagers (coworkers and trainees) up to speed on new technology and concepts, whether WFH or not!

 ## Speaker Biography